2024-2025 Catalog

 The Office of Testing Services (OTS) administers very limited makeup tests as a service for students who, for compelling and exceptional reasons, have missed a scheduled classroom examination.

-Students must receive prior permission from and make arrangements with their course instructors to take these examinations, under specific conditions, in the OTS, Room S-127.
+Students must receive prior permission from and make arrangements with their course instructors to take these examinations, under specific conditions, in the OTS/One Stop, Room OS-102.

 Students may take their required examinations during posted proctored testing hours and must follow the Testing Center Policies and Procedures.